xoplog/xop-go/README.md

 Use logs as a narritive of what's going on in the program so that when you look at the logs, you can follow along with what's going on.

+## Always log in context

+Logs are best viewed in context: without without needing to search and correlate, you should know how you go to the point of the log line you're looking at.
+This means the line itself needs less detail and it contributes to the context of the lines around it.

+## No log.Fatal

+Panic should be caught and logged.
+If panic is caught, `log.Fatal()` is not needed and is even redundant as it would problaby panic itself causing multiple `log.Alert()` for the same event.

 ## Defer work